Trauma Centre for Accident Victims

 This video will walk you through what our new trauma centre will look like.
 Then have a look at what our accident and emergency looks like now.

 However, we can’t do this alone.
 We are seeking partners who can join us in caring for severely injured people.
 As a generous individual or a Company through CSR and other philanthropic initiatives, you can help us save lives!

 Click on the table below to donate to CMC today.

 In road traffic accidents every minute counts.
 The Golden Hour is the critical period within which timely action can prevent death and disability.
-Donate to the Golden Hour Fund and you can save a life.
+We want to be able to give the care needed to every patient during this time, whether they have the funds to pay or not.
+You can help.
+Donate to the Golden Hour Fund and you can help save a life.